Bihari22/Portfolio/README.md

 To customize this template:

 * Update content in `index.html` (e.g., name, skills, project details)
-* Modify styling in `style.css` to match your brand or preference
+* Modify styling in `style` to match your brand or preference
 * Add your own images or assets in the respective folders

 ---